aganesh0988/WouldReads-W13-Project/documentation/feature-list/README.md

 # Features - MVP
 --------------
 [ ] Homepage that has log-in / sign-up options / displays books
-[ ] Sign up page where users submit their first name, last name, username, password.
+[ ] Sign up form where users submit their first name, last name, username, password.
-[ ] Log-in page where users provide their email and password to log into the site [ ] A Page to view a database of all available books displayed as covers (netflix style).
+[ ] Log-in form where users provide their email and password to log into the site [ ] A Page to view a database of all available books displayed as covers (netflix style).
 Each cover is clickable for more info.
 [ ] A Page for info about individual book that displays cover, title, author, avg rating, summary, genres [ ] A user homepage that displays a table with the following columns